jonrau1/ElectricEye/README.md

 ![Architecture](./screenshots/ElectricEye2023Architecture.jpg)

-ElectricEye was created in early 2019 as an extension to AWS Security Hub, AWS Cloud's native Cloud Security Posture Management (CSPM) solution, with the goal to extend beyond only AWS Config-supported Services and add extra checks and Audit Readiness Standards (AKA "Compliance Standards") to support Cloud Security, DevOps, IT, and Risk teams running workloads on AWS.
+ElectricEye was created in early 2019 as an extension to [AWS Security Hub](https://aws.amazon.com/security-hub/), AWS Cloud's native Cloud Security Posture Management (CSPM) solution, with the goal to extend beyond only AWS Config-supported Services and add extra checks and Audit Readiness Standards (AKA "Compliance Standards") to support Cloud Security, DevOps, IT, and Risk teams running workloads on AWS.
+ElectricEye's AWS "pedigree" is most evident in the developer experience as it utilizes AWS credentials natively and expects other credentials to be stored in AWS Systems Manager ([SSM](https://aws.amazon.com/systems-manager/)) [Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).

 Since then, ElectricEye has continued to expand into the most comprehensive AWS CSPM tool from a service support and check support perspective, adding additional functionality such as Secrets Management (powered by Yelp's **Detect-Secrets**), External Attack Surface Management (powered by **NMAP** and **Shodan.io**) and integration into multiple downstream data formats, databases, as well as AWS Security Hub itself.
-All findings are mapped to the AWS Security Finding Format (ASFF) for portability into AWS Security Lake and AWS Security Hub, and can be further parsed by supported outputs.
+All findings are mapped to the [AWS Security Finding Format (ASFF)](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html) for portability into [Amazon Security Lake](https://aws.amazon.com/security-lake/) and AWS Security Hub, and can be further parsed by supported outputs.

-Within the control flow of ElectricEye, the "entrypoint" into the evaluation logic is controlled by the aptly named **Controller** (seen in [`controller.py`](./eeauditor/controller.py)) where all arguments are parsed and credentials are prepared.
-The evaluation engine is written fully in Python and mapped to the AWS Security Finding Format (ASFF) (with other Outputs provided), each CSP or SaaS tool is called an **Assessment Target**.
+ElectricEye's terminology is as follows: the "entrypoint" into the evaluation logic of the tool is contained within the aptly named **Controller** (seen in [`controller.py`](./eeauditor/controller.py)) where all arguments are parsed and credentials are prepared.
+Command-line arguments are provided and parsed using [`click`](https://click.palletsprojects.com/en/8.1.x/) which is an alternative to [`argparse`](https://docs.python.org/3/library/argparse.html) to direct the evaluation logic of ElectricEye.
+The "top-level" concept within ElectricEye is the **Assessment Target** (sometimes referenced as **Target** or **AT** in other documentation & code targets) which corresponds to a single public Cloud Service Provider (CSP) - such as Amazon Web Services (AWS) - or to a single Software-as-a-Service (SaaS) provider - such as ServiceNow or GitHub.

-Every Assessment Target has a set of **Auditors** (also aptly named) which contain the logic to perform security, performance, resilience, and other best practice evaluations at a per-Service or per-Component level, for instance, the `AWS_IAM_Auditor` will evaluate every component of the AWS Identity & Access Management (IAM) include IAM Users, IAM Roles, IAM Groups, IAM Server Certificates, and IAM Policies.
-A discrete piece of logic to perform these evaluations is called a **Check** which is aligned to analyzing a single property of a specific service or component, such as checking whether AWs S3 Buckets are encrypted or whether GCP CloudSQL Instances are publicly reachable.

-By default, ElectricEye will run every Auditor for a specific Assessment Target, however the Controller allows you to either run a specifc Auditor or a specific Check (not groups of them, and not interchangeably).
-Every single Check is written in Python and will use a native Python SDK per provider or will use the Python `requests` library to interact with a REST, SOAP or GraphQL API (depending on the Assessment Target).
-Each Auditor and their subsequent Checks are loaded into memory per Assessment Target using `pluginbase` Decorators which contain the information about the Auditor, each Check, and their service or component subject.
+Every Assessment Target has a corresponding set of (aptly named) **Auditors** which are individual Python scripts that encapsulate discrete logic to evaluate the overall posture of a specific Cloud resource or component called a **Check**.
+In some cases an Auditor can contain Checks for multiple services where it makes sense to do so, such as within the EASM Auditors or within the [Shodan Auditor](./eeauditor/auditors/aws/Shodan_Auditor.py) for AWS.

+While ElectricEye is primarily a security posture management (SPM) tool, some Checks align to performance, resilience, and optimization best practices which in turn are aligned to **Compliance Standards** or have some secondary or tertiary benefit.
+Compliance Standards are a term borrowed from the ASFF that refer to any regulatory, industry, and/or "best practice" frameworks which define **Controls** which in turn define People, Process, and/or Technology configurations or outcomes which must be met to abide by or otherwise comply with a Control.
+ElectricEye solely deals at the infrastructure layer of CSPs and SaaS and thus only supports Technology-relevant controls in these various standards/frameworks/laws that define these Controls.

+As to the rest of ElectricEye's control flow, besides the arguments from the Controller (via `click`), it also uses a [Tom's Obvious Markup Language (TOML)](https://toml.io/en/) file (a `.toml`) - named [`external_providers.toml`](./eeauditor/external_providers.toml).
+This `.toml` specifies non-AWS CSPs and SaaS Provider information such as GCP Project IDs, ServiceNow Instance URLs, and takes references for API Keys, Passwords, and other sensitive information as SSM Parameters - in the future this may change to support local vaulting & Privileged Access Management (PAM)/Privileged Identity Management (PIM) tools for non-AWS versions of ElectricEye.
+The `click` and `.toml` arguments and values are passed off the "brain" of ElectricEye which is contained in [`eeauditor.py`](./eeauditor/eeauditor.py) - this Python file will load all Auditors using [`pluginbase`](http://pluginbase.pocoo.org/) and [Decorators](https://znasibov.info/posts/2017/01/22/the_ultimate_guide_to_python_decorators.html), will run the Auditors (or specific Checks) and `yield` back the results to be sent to Security Hub or other locations instrumented by the **Outputs Processor** (defined, partially, in [`processor/main.py`](./eeauditor/processor/main.py)).

 As of April 2023 ElectricEye supports the following CSPM, EASM, and SSPM capabilities.
 More SaaS Providers and CSPs - as well as expanded service & capability coverage - is under active development.